Geometric flow of planar domain-wall loops: Results: Theory vs numerical simulations

-This expression shows that \( \tau \) is finite only if \( R_0 < R^* = \sigma/f \), and that it increases with increasing \( f \), as expected.
-In the limit \( f \to 0 \), we recover the field-free collapse time given in Eq.~\eqref{eq:taucircle}.

-Let us now discuss the evolution of an arbitrary simple loop in the presence of a driving field or pressure difference \( f \).
-Interestingly, this general case is significantly more complex than the circular one.
+Let us discuss the evolution of an arbitrary simple loop in the presence of a driving field or pressure difference \( f \).
+Interestingly, this general case is significantly more complex than the circular one (see Eqs. \eqref{eq:circledynamicswithfield}, \eqref{eq:circleevolutionwithfield} and \eqref{eq:circlelifetimewithfield} in Appendix \ref{circular-results}).
 The main reason is that the avoidance principle no longer holds: for certain initial shapes, opposing domain walls (DWs) can approach each other within a distance smaller than the wall thickness \( \delta \), leading to interaction events well before the collapse of the loop.
 These interactions can generate additional loops, either of the same or opposite sign compared to the initial one.

 To illustrate these possibilities, in Fig.~\ref{fig:spaceship} we present simulations of the \(\phi^4\) model starting from a particular “spacecraft”-shaped initial condition.
 We explore the evolution under three conditions: a negative field (\(f < 0\)), a positive field (\(f > 0\)), and the unbiased case (\(f = 0\)), where \(f \propto h\).
 For \(f = 0\), the area of the initial loop decreases linearly with time in a universal manner, while the perimeter evolves smoothly but non-universally (see Fig.~\ref{fig:spaceship} for \(h = 0\)).
 In contrast, under a negative field (\(f < 0\)), the initial loop fragments into three smaller loops of the same sign (Fig.~\ref{fig:spaceship}(a), \(h < 0\)).
 Under a sufficiently strong positive field (\(f > 0\)), capable of overcoming the collapse tendency due to curvature, the loop also fragments into three, but in this case the two inner loops acquire opposite signs (Fig.~\ref{fig:spaceship}(a), \(h > 0\)).
 In the first scenario, all resulting loops eventually collapse in finite time.
 In the second, the inner loops collapse while the outer loop grows indefinitely in both area and perimeter.
 These non-conservative events—similar in nature to the final collapse of a loop—are marked by abrupt changes in the total perimeter and area, highlighted with dashed lines in Figs.~\ref{fig:spaceship}(b) and \ref{fig:spaceship}(c).
 Such events are especially evident in the total perimeter evolution and become relevant whenever interacting DWs approach within a distance comparable to the wall width \( \delta \).